da03/model_criticism/README.md

 I forgot to ask during our meeting: do you plan to share the trained LM after training?
 I'm not sure if I have the infrastructure for sampling either...
 Maybe we can discuss after training?

-To generate, for the W/O Title setting (if 10k samples is too much, I think 1k is good as well):
+To generate, for the W/O Title setting (if 10k samples is too much, I think 1k is good as well by using `--num_samples 1000`):

 ```
 export SAVE_FOLDER=language_model_checkpoints/GPT-Neo/Without_Title